Requirements for Student Governing Board Membership

 In order to serve on the Student Governing Board, you must:

-- Attend weekly Student Governing Board meetings and assigned committee meetings, held on Monday evenings;
+meetings and assigned committee meetings, generally held on

 - Attend Annual and Special General Meetings;